IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs.rst

 Parameters
 ----------

+  service_endpoints (False, str, None)
+    Types of the service endpoints.
+Possible values are `public-and-private`, `private-only`.

+  revocation_threshold (True, int, None)
+    (Required for new resource) Revocation Threshold Value

+  admins (True, list, None)
+    (Required for new resource) Crypto Unit Administrators

   location (True, str, None)
     (Required for new resource) The location where the HPCS instance available

-  revocation_threshold (True, int, None)
+  units (True, int, None)
-    (Required for new resource) Revocation Threshold Value

-  failover_units (False, int, None)
-    The number of failover crypto units for your service instance
+    (Required for new resource) The number of operational crypto units for your service instance

-  service (False, str, hs-crypto)
-    The name of the service offering `hs-crypto`

-  signature_threshold (True, int, None)
-    (Required for new resource) Signature Threshold Value

-  plan (True, str, None)
-    (Required for new resource) The plan type of the HPCS Instance

   resource_group_id (False, str, None)